arn4v/arnavgosain.com/content/js-reinvention.md

 Popular JS Libraries Have A Reinvention Problem

-Maybe someone has put this across before, and maybe more eloquently than I’m about to.
-But, as a JS dev of not that long, I feel the need to say it regardless.

-Popular JS libraries and frameworks have a reinvention problem.

 It feels like every time I blink, a UI framework/state management solution/build tool I’m using has completely changed how it does things.
 Usually justified by “how much better it is”.
 Maybe it is, maybe it isn’t.
 But that doesn’t change the feeling that we’re chasing our own tails.

 And sure, there’s a deprecation period and a migration path, but that doesn’t make the constant changing feel any less like we’re chasing our tails.